 At 42 millimeters in diameter, the new wristwatch nicely fits into the “mid-sized sporty full calendar” category.
 With its relatively short lugs, the watch will look natural on a normal wrist, yet the size of the nicely finished stainless steel body allows for a larger dial opening that makes reading time on the traditionally mildly cluttered dial even easier.

 As usual, setting the calendar and chronograph is not particularly easy: the correctors of the sort the Swiss brand uses on this timekeeper will require a pen or, preferably, a wooden toothpick to adjust the sub-dials.
 Still, this isn’t a problem for a device powered by a quartz caliber: set it just once and it will continue giving you correct data until the battery dries off and when that happens, well, your service person will probably set the calendar and moonphase indicator himself.

-Although the watch is not terribly expensive and the “rose gold” parts of its body and dial is in fact PVD-treated steel, it looks quite noble with its nice combination of polished and brushed surfaces.
+Although the watch is not terribly expensive and the “rose gold” parts of its body and the dial is, in fact, PVD-treated steel, it looks noble with its nice combination of polished and brushed surfaces.

 The “rose gold” is nicely mixed with egg-shell white dial with a high-contrast black and light-grey chapter ring and that familiar Clous de Paris pattern that watchmakers of different pedigrees like so much.
 The Arabic numerals at 6 and 12 o’clock are well-balanced with other elements of the face and the open-worked hour and minute hands look at home here.

-I am a bit displeased that the gadget doesn’t have even a tiny dot of Superluminova on its indicators, but that isn’t really a serious flaw for a timekeeper that is supposed to be a strictly dress watch.
-Subjectively, I really like this model even though I wasn’t able to give it an overall rating higher than just 3.5 stars out of five.
+I am a bit displeased that the gadget doesn’t have even a tiny dot of Superluminova on its indicators, but that isn’t a serious flaw for a timekeeper that is supposed to be a strictly dress watch.
+Subjectively, I like this model even though I wasn’t able to give it an overall rating higher than just 3.5 stars out of five.

 Photos: Saint Honore